 What is a dimmer switch?

-Do dimmer switches save power?
+But do dimmer switches save energy?

 Should we use a dimmer switch?